Diabetes-Related Foot Conditions

 If the infection can’t be controlled and spreads too far, amputation may be necessary.

-When should I seek medical care for diabetic foot pain?
+When should I seek medical care for diabetes-related foot pain?

 If you have diabetes, tell your healthcare provider right away if you experience: